Part VI – Exploration, Consolidation, Isolation: Ming Dynasty 1368 – 1644

-The development of European trade and piracy in the region also brought European missionaries intent on converting the Chinese to Christianity.
+The development of European trade and piracy in the region also brought with them European missionaries intent on converting the Chinese to Christianity.
 This was particularly true of the Catholic Jesuits.
 As part of their missionary, the Jesuits engaged in an exchange of knowledge with the Chinese court.
-The Jesuits sought an understanding of the history, geography, languages and literatures of the East, while seeking to spread the best of European culture, in particular the Christian religion.
-China, in turn, benefitted from learning about advances in Western science and technology.
+The Jesuits sought an understanding of the history, geography, languages and literatures of the East, while seeking to spread Christianity and the best of European culture.
+China benefitted from learning about advances in Western science and technology.

 By making parallels between the Chinese worship of one Supreme Being which the Chinese called the King of Heaven, Catholic Jesuits argued that the Chinese could continue their own rites and rituals, particularly ancestor worship, while converting to Christianity.
 Their efforts at conversion might have significantly succeeded if a series of Papal Bulls issued from 1704-1742 did not condemn Chinese Rites and forbid any further accommodation of Chinese tradition.
 Nevertheless by 1700, there were an estimated 200,000 Christians within China.

 By the beginning of the 1600s, the fabric of the Ming dynasty was beginning to fray.
 Age-old infighting between scholar-officials and eunuchs once again increasingly paralyzed the court.
-In 1625 for instant, the eunuch Wei Zhongxian gained control of the court, and had thousands of scholar officials jailed, tortured and killed.
-Greater urbanization, increased literacy, and an expanding publishing industry undermined existing status relationships by creating greater social mobility and by causing a larger tendency to question and undermine existing neo-Confucian orthodoxies.
+In 1625 for instant, the eunuch Wei Zhongxian gained significant influence.
+He had thousands of scholar-officials jailed, tortured and killed.
+Greater urbanization, increased literacy, and an expanding publishing industry created greater social mobility.
+It also fueled a dynamic which both questioned and undermined existing neo-Confucian orthodoxies.
 A rapid rise in population also put stress on the social fabric.
 Perhaps most problematically, the Ming court was locked into the idea of preserving a golden age of agrarian, Confucian simplicity in a world that was beginning to change rapidly around them.

 While the second Ming emperor, Yongle, involved China in international expeditions, both in Mongolia and through extensive naval expeditions, subsequent emperors retreated within China’s borders, focusing instead on the propagation of the traditions of their ancestors.
 This point in China’s history proved to be pivotal as the Chinese lost a valuable opportunity to learn about the wider world and its threats.
 When the Chinese finally came face-to-face with global powers, they eventually succumbed to the greater firepower of the Europeans.
 That the Chinese had invented gunpowder centuries before the Europeans began to use it provides a stark illustration of their failure to use their early advances to prepare themselves for the world ahead.

 However, there is another side to this story of apparent missed opportunity.
 The rise of China today has caused much concern in a rapidly changing economic and political world.
 Much debate has been given to China’s ultimate intentions.
-While it is true that China is interested in expanding economically, China does not harbor expansionist territorial ambitions, Taiwan and the Islands in the East and South China Seas notwithstanding.
-In Africa, for example, China enjoys much credibility with former Western colonies, by emphasizing that, although it reached Africa with the largest naval force in the world of the 1400s, it never tried to conquer African land or enslave its people.
+China’s expansionist territorial ambitions in the Islands in the East and South China Seas have raised much concern.
+That said, in Africa for example, China enjoys much credibility with former Western colonies, by promoting the narrative that, although it reached Africa with the largest naval force in the world of the 1400s, it never tried to conquer African land or enslave its people.

 The success of the Manchus in crushing the remnants of the Ming Dynasty led to the establishment of China’s second non-Han Chinese led dynasty, the Qing.
 Though it survived over two and a half centuries, it proved to be the last in China’s long dynastic history.
-A series of military defeats to foreign powers and concomitant internal rebellions precipitated the 1911 revolution that brought about China’s first republic.
+A series of military defeats by foreign powers and concomitant internal rebellions precipitated the 1911 revolution that brought about China’s First Republic.